-The first EnviroLab Asia Class will be offered in Spring 2018 in preparation for the Clinic Trip to Thailand, which will take place in May 2018.
-The Class and Trip are being planned with Faculty from the Music and Performing Arts (MUPA) Department at Burapha University (BUU) in Chonburi, Thailand.
+The first EnviroLab Asia Classes (EA21 & EA31) were offered in Spring 2018 in preparation for the Clinic Trip to Thailand, which took place in May 2018.
+Partners in Asia included: Hug Muang Nan Foundation in Nan, Yale-NUS in Singapore, the Music and Performing Arts (MUPA) Department at Burapha University (BUU) and Marine Technology department at Burapha University in Chantaburi, Thailand.

 Themes: infrastructure & power, water quality, biodiversity, hydro-modification, aquaculture, agriculture, trans-boundaries & governance, agency & built environment, performance art & resilience